How to create a Google Merchant Center (GMC) for LimeSpot with a sub-domain and transition to the LimeSpot created GMC account.

 5. When you are ready to move all your campaigns to the LimeSpot GMC Account, first ensure you have duplicates of all your current campaigns running via the LimeSpot Ads platform with their associated budgets.

-6. Go to LimeSpot Admin panel > Acquisitions > Google Shopping > Settings and click on CHANGE DOMAIN button.
+6. Go to LimeSpot Admin panel > Acquisitions > Google Shopping > Settings and click on SETTINGS button.

 Note: There might be a slight disruption in your running campaigns (reduced performance or temporary errors) for a period of 2-6 hours until the new product URLs are published/applied in all internal Google Ads systems.